-in the name of our LORD and Savior Jesus Christ.
+Greetings to you in the precious name of our Lord and Saviour, Jesus Christ.

 The theme for the month of July is Stewardship: Giving without counting the cost.
 In this letter I would like to share a few thoughts on concerning biblical stewardship.
 In general stewardship is taking care of a large household, arrangements for a group or the resources of a community.
 A biblical view of stewardship can be consciously defined as make use of and managing all resources God provides for the glory of God and the betterment of His creation.
 The central essence of biblical world view stewardship is managing everything God brings into the believer's life in a manner that honors God and impacts eternity.It is the systematic and proportionate giving of time, abilities and material possessions based on the conviction that these are entrusted by God to be used in His service for the benefit of mankind.
 A steward is a person entrusted with the management of the affairs of another person.
 Stewardship begins and ends with the understanding of God's ownership of all: "The earth is the Lord's, and everything in it, the world, and all who live in it."
 Psalm 24:1

 God is the owner of all (Rom 11:36).
 Humans are the stewards who receive from God the owner.
 Paul writes "What do you have that God hasn't given you?"
 (1Cor 4:7).
 Let us reflect on the theme given for stewardship Sunday.
 Apostle Paul reminds the church in Corinth of their duty and urges them to give generously.
 Paul uses five arguments to demand them to give worthily, let me point out one of the arguments here.

 He cites the example of others.
 2 Corinthians 8:1

 He tells Corinthians about Macedonian church.
 Even though they were poor and were in trouble, they gave all they had, far more than anyone expected.